ARMmbed/mbed-flasher/README.md

 `python setup.py develop`

+To use JLink flashing, additional package needs to be installed from [here](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack).
+JLinkExe must be found from PATH for flasher to be able to use it.

 ## Usage

 This tool has been tested and verified to work with Windows 7 and Ubuntu (14.04 LTS) Linux.